GoogleCloudPlatform/document-intake-accelerator/README.md

 ### When deploying using Shared VPC
-As is often the case in real-world configurations, this blueprint accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable inside [terraform.tfvars](terraform/environments/dev/terraform.tfvars).
+As is often the case in real-world configurations, this blueprint accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable inside [terraform.tfvars](terraform/environments/dev/terraform.sample.tfvars).
-For the preparation steps to set up VPC Host Project and Service project, refer to the steps described in [here](docs/SharedVPC_steps.md).
+Follow [these steps](docs/SharedVPC_steps.md) to prepare environment with VPC Host Project and Service project.

- - Edit `terraform/environments/dev/terraform.tfvars` in the editor,  uncomment `network_config` and fill in required parameters inside `network_config` (when using the [steps](docs/SharedVPC_steps.md), only need to set `HOST_PROJECT_ID`:
+ - Edit `terraform/environments/dev/terraform.tfvars` in the editor,
+ - uncomment `network_config` and fill in required parameters inside `network_config` (when using the [steps above](docs/SharedVPC_steps.md),
+ - only need to set `HOST_PROJECT_ID`, all other variables are pre-filled correctly):
  ```
 network_config = {
   host_project      = "HOST_PROJECT_ID"